34dice/olympic/README.md

-# Olympic Medal Count.
+# Olympic Medal Count
 This repository contains a Python script that calculates and displays Olympic medal counts by country.
 The script also saves the results to a CSV file.

 ## Dataset
 The dataset includes the following columns:
+- **City**: The name of the city.
 - **Country**: The name of the country.
 - **Gold**: The number of gold medals won.
 - **Silver**: The number of silver medals won.